Wanderzest

 • In the same skillet, cook the onions until soft and translucent, about 4-5 minutes.
 Add the garlic and curry powder.
 Cook for another minute or until fragrant.

 • Add the ketchup and baking soda, and simmer until the foaming subsides.
 Reduce the heat to low.
-Add the remaining sauce ingredients.
+Add the remaining sauce ingredients: Worcestershire sauce, paprika, and cayenne pepper.
 Bring to a simmer for 5-10 minutes.

 • Remove from heat.
-Use an immersion blender and blend until smooth
+Use an immersion blender and blend the sauce until smooth.

 Nutrition